-Time Phasing: Middle \rightarrow Late: Infrastructure is needed to conduct the Investigations under this Objective.
+Middle → Late: Infrastructure is needed to conduct the Investigations under this Objective.

-Rationale: Crew health and safety, in accordance with priorities and implementation of NASA's Human Research Program.
+Rationale: Crew health and safety, in accordance with priorities and implementation of

 Investigation A: Investigate the fidelity of replication of human microbial flora for variants, increase in virulence, and development of antibiotic resistance over thousands of generations (100 days = 5000 generations for some organisms).